akudnaver/Deep-Learning-Multilabel-Classification/README.md

 3. Make your changes and commit them (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-**Note:** Replace placeholders such as `https://github.com/your-username/movie-genre-prediction.git` with your actual repository link and `X%` with your model's actual performance metrics.
-Adjust the instructions and script names if they differ in your project.